humennaT01/todo-list/README.md

 		Have you ever heard about 'time management'?
 		If no, it's the best time to learn more about it.
 		</p>
+	   	<div>This app help you to work with one of the most interesting thing that are a part of 'time management' - is a planing your time,
+		by creating 'todo' lists and adding tasks to them. </div>
 		<br/>
 		<h2>‘ToDo List’ Project</h2>
 		<p>'ToDo List' app allows you, as a user, to create many lists to structure all tasks you have to do.</p>